'Uncalled for' says India on Singapore PM's remarks on criminal charges faced by MPs | International

 'Uncalled for' says India on Singapore PM's remarks on criminal charges faced by MPs

-India has said that Singapore Prime Minister Lee Hsien Loong's remarks in which he referred to criminal charges faced by MPs were "uncalled for" and that the matter has been taken up with the Singaporean side.
+India on Thursday termed as "uncalled for" Singapore Prime Minister Lee Hsien Loong's remarks in which he had referred to "Nehru's India" and to criminal charges faced by MPs.
+The matter has been taken up with the Singaporean side, sources said.

 - Country: